llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 llm.int8()-B

-Let me explain it more clearly, as the second and fourth columns of the first matrix (yellow columns) have values greater than a certain threshold, then the second and fourth rows of the second matrix (yellow rows) are left in FP16 format.
+To make it clearer, since the second and fourth columns of the first matrix (yellow columns) have values greater than a certain threshold, then the second and fourth rows of the second matrix (yellow rows) are kept in FP16 format.

-In case of having threshold values in the second matrix the same would be done, for example, if in the second matrix a row had a value greater than a threshold, it would be left in FP16 format, and that column in the first matrix would be left in FP16 format.
+If there are threshold values in the second matrix, the same would be done, for example, if a row in the second matrix had a value greater than a threshold it would be kept in FP16 format, and that column in the first matrix would be kept in FP16 format.

-The remaining rows and columns that are not left in FP16 format are quantized in 8 bits and multiplications are performed in INT8 format.
+The rest of the rows and columns that are not kept in FP16 format are quantized to 8 bits, and the multiplications are performed in INT8 format.

-So we separate the first matrix into the two matrices
+So we separate the first matrix into the two submatrices

 llm.int8()-A_separated